ToDesktop/self-hosted/README.md

 3. It will create a pull request on the `self-hosted` repo with details of the release
 4. If you choose to merge the PR, the artifacts will be uploaded to the `desktop-app-distributables` R2 bucket and your release will go live

+## Components overview

+There are three key Cloudflare Workers involved in this process and one GitHub action:

+1. **release-relay worker** – Handles incoming webhooks from ToDesktop, verifies metadata, initiates the file transfer process to staging bucket and creates the PR.
+2. **GitHub action** – Triggered on merge of PR and is responsible for safely copying files from the staging bucket to the production bucket
+3. **desktop-cdn worker** – Serves updates to end-users from production bucket.
+4. **desktop-download-cdn worker** – Serves downloads to end-users from production bucket.

 # Secrets & Where They Go

 | Secret Name                                                | Where It's Stored                   | Used By       | Permissions Needed                                                                        |